hiveot/hub.capnp/README.md

 Since the Hub acts as the intermediary, it is responsible for features such as authentication, logging, resiliency, pub/sub and other protocol integration.
 The Hub can dynamically delegate some of these services to devices that are capable of doing so, potentially creating a decentralized solution that can scale as needed and recover from device failure.
 As a minimum the Hub manages service discovery acts as a proxy for capabilities.

-Last but not least, the 'hive' can be expanded by connecting hubs to each other through the bridge service.
+Last but not least, the 'hive' can be expanded by connecting hubs to each other through a 'bridge'.
 The bridge lets the Hub owner share select IoT information with other hubs.

 ## Build

-### Build From Source
+### Quick Build And Install From Source

 To build the core and bundled plugins from source, a Linux system with golang and make tools must be available on the target system.
 3rd party plugins are out of scope for these instructions and can require nodejs, python and golang.

 Prerequisites:

+1. A Linux based system (sorry, Windows is currently not supported)
-1. Golang 1.18 or newer
+2. Golang 1.18 or newer
-2. GCC Make
+3. GCC Make

 Build from source (tentative):